- Scope of procedures

 - An APA or IPRS scholarship if they already hold a PhD, doctoral degree or equivalent.

 - An APA if they have previously held any Australian Government funded award for six months or more.

 - A UNRSC if they have previously held an equivalent scholarship for twelve months or more, for the same award.

-- An IPRS if they have already commenced a research higher degree in Australia and were previously considered for an IPRS.
+- An IPRS if they have already commenced a PhD or Research Masters in Australia and were previously considered for an IPRS.